 The discharge in a chapter 13 case is somewhat broader than in a chapter 7 case.
 Debts dischargeable in a chapter 13, but not in chapter 7, include debts for willful and malicious injury to property (as opposed to a person), debts incurred to pay nondischargeable tax obligations, and debts arising from property settlements in divorce or separation proceedings.

-If you are considering bankruptcy, contact a for help.
+If you are considering bankruptcy, contact us for help.